B-Zuka/B-Zuka/README.md

 @DIRECTOR-WIFIES : hi son @MisasLove hi unc @PixelBrickz : hi unc @jakestuff hi son @pwnedbyskeet hi son @Flourescent hi child @MoonlitSorrow delete your account

+hey there ex!
+I know your reading this, why won't ya leave me be and let the past be the past? keep backtalking and I'll think your obsessed!
 ✦